 By the end of this course, students will be able to communicate in basic spoken and written German.
-Through daily homework, portfolio tasks, quizzes, and tests, students will learn to describe themselves and others, discuss their likes and dislikes, talk about cultural topics, and explain simple present and past events in German.
+Through daily homework, in-class tasks, as well as online speaking and writing tasks, students will learn to describe themselves and others, discuss their likes and dislikes, talk about cultural topics, and explain simple present and past events in German.
 Students who successfully complete the course will be at the A1 level on the Common European Framework of Reference for Languages.